 If you were really capable of "doing nothing" you would already be a Buddha.
 Only a Buddha possesses the rare power of doing nothing in complete alertness.

 Student: Huang-Po rejects "making an effort."
 Doesn't he?

 Roshi: Do you think it doesn't take any effort to cut off thinking & keep your mind immobile & unresponsive in all the situations of everyday life so that you can enter the Way?
 Think again!

-Student: And then he [Huang-Po] says nothing is ever attained, that the Way cannot be approached or withdrawn from or accorded with.
+Student: And Huang-Po also says nothing is ever attained, that the Way cannot be approached or withdrawn from or accorded with.

 Roshi: Aha.
 Where exactly, cough cough, does Huang-Po say this?
 Let's go to the little book.
 Ah!
 Here is Huang-Po addressing his students: